Notification, 22 February 2019: All applicants, please note the following change to p.6 of the ORIA 2020 Application Guidelines

 Applications for research grants are sought from ophthalmologists, trainee ophthalmologists, University Departments (or equivalent) of Ophthalmology or ophthalmic research institutes.

-The closing date for applications is 15 May 2018.
-Each grant is peer reviewed by ORIA’s Research Advisory Committee and applicants will be notified of the outcome in November 2018.
+The closing date for applications is Wednesday 15 May 2019.
+Each grant is peer reviewed by ORIA’s Research Advisory Committee and applicants will be notified of the outcome during November at RANZCO’s Congress in Sydney, NSW.

 For further information contact RANZCO Research and Grants Officer Margaret Lum at Mlum@ranzco.edu or through the RANZCO switchboard on +61 2 9690 1001.